Sometimes when I look back on my expectations, I laugh. Probably because some distance has developed and I am a little wiser. Hopefully.

 Unfortunately, I forgot I was healing from a broken back and other broken bones.
 I didn’t know it, but soon I would find out I was suffering from a bad head injury and other ailments.
 I didn’t know it as I laid on my back hour after hour, that it would be years before the pain and problems would subside and life would return to a new normal.

 Multiple months after springing from the hospital bed I was talking to my therapist about life and how everything was so difficult.
-Normal life was nowhere to be found even though I was now up and working and engaged with life again.
+Normal life was nowhere to be found even though I was now up, working, and again engaged with life.

 She looked at me and said, “Theresa if you had a friend who had just been in an accident and was trying to get back into the swing of life again and was finding everything so difficult, what advice would you give her?”